• Skip to primary navigation

 • In a large pot, melt the butter.
 Add the celery, carrots, garlic, and onion.
 Saute for several minutes over medium heat.

 • Add the chicken broth, water, and seasonings.
-Bring to a boil.
+Bring to a full boil.

-• Add the noodles and stir.
-Let it cook, uncovered, at a low boil for about 15 minutes.
+• Stir in the noodles and corn.
+Bring it back to a boil, let it cook, uncovered, at a low boil for about 12 minutes.
 (This time can vary depending on the type of noodles you use.
-Check your noodle package for cooking time.)
+Check your noodle package for al-dente cooking time.)

 Notes